michaeljclark/rv8/doc/src/mmio.md

 fromhost -> ((uint64_t)1 << 56) | ((uint64_t)1 << 48)    /* putchar acknowledge */
 ```

-To poll for console input, clear `fromhost`, then write to `tohost` with
+To poll the console for an input character, clear `fromhost`, then
+write to `tohost` with device 1 command 0.
+Read `fromhost` and check
-device 1 command 0 followed by reading `fromhost`.
-If there is console input
+for the device, command and console input character.
+If there is console
-availablem, a non zero value will be encoded in the lowest 8 bits.
+input available, a non zero value will be encoded in the low 8 bits.

 ```
 fromhost <- 0